-Winrock is committed to maintaining honest, professional, nonpartisan, and lawful internal and public communications.
+Winrock is committed to maintaining honest, professional, nonpartisan and lawful internal and public communications.
 Winrock must project a consistent voice when providing information to the public and to our funders.
-It is important that only authorized persons speak on behalf of Winrock.
+It is important that only authorized people speak on behalf of Winrock.

-Communications with U.S.-based media outlets should be referred to and approved by the Senior Director of Communications, while in-country media contact should be done in coordination with the Project Communications Lead with the approval of the Chief of Party or designated representative.
+Communications with U.S.-based media outlets should be referred to and approved by Winrock's Director of Communications, while in-country contact with media should be handled by the Project Communications Lead, contingent on the approval of the Chief of Party, Project Director, or designated Winrock representative.
+Prior approval for contact with media may also be required by funders of Winrock projects, depending on the terms of the project's communications strategy and / or the project's branding and marking plan.

-Typical project content like success stories, quarterly and annual reports or press releases announcing standard project actions (launch events, calls for grant applications or similar) may not be published or shared externally without approval from the Project Communications Lead and Chief of Party or COP designated representative.
+Typical project content/deliverables like success stories, quarterly and annual reports, final project reports, case studies, news announcements about routine project activities (such as launch events, calls for grant applications, events with project partners, workshops or similar) may not be published or shared externally without approval from the Chief of Party or designated Winrock representative.
+Prior approval for external publication of project content may also be required by funders, depending on the terms of the project's communications strategy and / or the project branding and marking plan.